Skip to content

 • --ws <str> - Set the WebSockets protocol implementation.
 Either of the websockets and wsproto packages are supported.
 Use 'none' to ignore all websocket requests.
 Options: 'auto', 'none', 'websockets', 'wsproto'.
 Default: 'auto'.

 • --ws-max-queue <int> - Set the maximum length of the WebSocket incoming message queue.
-Please note that this can be used only with the default websockets protocol.
+Only available with the websockets protocol.
+Default: 32.

 • --ws-ping-interval <float> - Set the WebSockets ping interval, in seconds.
-Please note that this can be used only with the default websockets protocol.
-Default: 20.0
+Only available with the websockets protocol.
+Default: 20.0.

 • --ws-ping-timeout <float> - Set the WebSockets ping timeout, in seconds.
-Please note that this can be used only with the default websockets protocol.
-Default: 20.0
+Only available with the websockets protocol.
+Default: 20.0.

 • --lifespan <str> - Set the Lifespan protocol implementation.
 Options: 'auto', 'on', 'off'.
 Default: 'auto'.